hunterxx0/simple_shell/README.md

 Simple shell is a command language interpreter that takes commands from the standard input and executes them.
 It's written in C language and in Betty coding style.
 It supports all the commands that can be found in the PATH environment variable.

-## this project helped us understand how to :
+## This project helped us understand how to :
 - Get to know the basics of the shell.
 - Use PID & PPID.
 - Use system calls.